mangesh-kurambhatti/devops/kubernetes/app9/README.md

 ### Test Deployments with below steps :

-1. Create a deployment with scripr : [deployment](./deployments1.yaml)
+1. Create a deployment with script : [deployment](./deployments1.yaml)
 2. Run below command to create deployment
     `kubectl apply -f deployments1.yaml`
 3. Get all details with below command :